-A Message of Hope for T-Bird Nation - SUU News
+A message of hope for T-Bird Nation - SUU News

 Hope has been on my mind a lot lately.
 My preferred definition of the word is, “to cherish a desire with anticipation.”
 When I hope for something to happen, I trust that my desired outcome will occur if I put in the requisite effort.

 I love the Spring semester because it is full of hope.
-Those who are set to graduate eagerly look toward April and the next steps in their professional lives, while underclassmen feel the exhilarating pull of being one more semester closer to the finish line.
+Those who are set to graduate eagerly look toward April and the next steps in their professional lives, while underclassmen feel the exhilarating pull of being one semester closer to the finish line.
 Even nature sings of hope, as the Spring is the natural time of rebirth and renewal.

 Hope motivates us to keep going, especially when things get hard.
 The hope of providing a better life for my kids is what motivated me to go back to school to earn my Ph.D.
 The hope of dunking a basketball again is why I go to the gym every day.
 And the hope of seeing my students become more successful than I ever was is why I work to become a better teacher and mentor.